open-rsx/rsb-manual/tool-logger.rst

       the ``:columns`` argument and quantity columns used in the ``columns`` and ``statistics`` styles.

-   See :ref:`formatting` for a detailed discussion of :term:`event` formatting options.

 .. option:: --max-queued-events POSITIVE-INTEGER

    Specify the maximum number of :term:`events <event>` that may be